The Daily Telegraph: Notable stories

 In December 2010, Telegraph reporters posing as constituents secretly recorded Business Secretary Vince Cable.
 In an undisclosed part of the transcript given to the BBC's Robert Peston by a whistleblower unhappy that The Telegraph had not published Cable's comments in full, Cable stated in reference to Rupert Murdoch's News Corporation takeover bid for BSkyB, "I have declared war on Mr Murdoch and I think we are going to win."
 Following this revelation, Cable had his responsibility for media affairs – including ruling on Murdoch's takeover plans – withdrawn from his role as business secretary.

 In May 2011, the Press Complaints Commission upheld a complaint regarding The Telegraph's use of subterfuge: "On this occasion, the commission was not convinced that the public interest was such as to justify proportionately this level of subterfuge."
 In July 2011, a firm of private investigators hired by The Telegraph to track the source of the leak concluded "strong suspicion" that two former Telegraph employees who had moved to News International, one of them Will Lewis, had gained access to the transcript and audio files and leaked them to Peston.

 2009 MP expenses scandal

 In May 2009, The Daily Telegraph obtained a full copy of all the expenses claims of British Members of Parliament.
 The Telegraph began publishing, in instalments from 8 May 2009, certain MPs' expenses.
 The Telegraph justified the publication of the information because it contended that the official information due to be released would have omitted key information about redesignating of second-home nominations.
 This led to a number of high-profile resignations from both the ruling Labour administration and the Conservative opposition.

 2016 Sam Allardyce investigation

-In September 2016, Telegraph reporters posing as businessmen filmed England manager Sam Allardyce, offering to give advice on how to get around on FA rules on player third party ownership and negotiating a £400,000 deal.
+In September 2016, Telegraph reporters posing as businessmen filmed England manager Sam Allardyce offering to give advice on how to get around on FA rules on player third party ownership and negotiating a £400,000 deal.
 The investigation saw Allardyce leave his job by mutual consent on 27 September and making the statement "entrapment has won".

-Awards
+Reception and historical value

+Denise Bates included The Daily Telegraph in a list of national newspapers which, because of the quality of their reporting, or the extent of their audience, stand out and are likely to be used for historical research.
+The editors of Encyclopaedia Britannica said that The Daily Telegraph has consistently had a "high standard of reporting".
+The Daily Telegraph was renowned for its foreign correspondents.
+According to the DNCJ, during the nineteenth century, The Daily Telegraph had excellent coverage of the arts.
+In 1989, Nicholas and Erbach said that The Daily Telegraph is factually accurate, and that its reputation for being so extends outside the country.